egoist/yarn-global/README.md

 //=> true

 yarnGlobal.hasPackage('minimist')
-// Check if it's in `/User/name/.config/yarn/global/node_modules` directory
+// Check if `/User/name/.config/yarn/global/node_modules/minimist` exists
-// you may not install it by `yarn global add`
+// you may not have installed it by `yarn global add`
 //=> true
 ```